View Document Text

 which trade at one price at the end of each day.
 Other securities, such as ETFs, may trade at different prices

 throughout the day.
-When we place trades in ETFs, we may attempt to aggregate orders together so that our
+When we place trades in ETFs, we may attempt to aggregate orders together so that

-a single trade for all client positions, we have procedures in place to ensure that clients are not favored based
+not possible to conduct a single trade for all client positions, we have procedures in place to ensure that

-on their portfolio size or any other factor.
+clients are not favored based on their portfolio size or any other factor.

 ITEM 13 - REVIEW OF ACCOUNTS